OpusCapita/react-crudeditor/README.md

       ?max: <natural number, search result limit>,
       ?offset: <whole number, search result offset>
     }),

     toggleSelected({
       instance: <object, ref to an element of resultInstances array>
-      selected: <boolean, desired selection state of the instance>, }),
+      selected: <boolean, new selection state of the instance>, }),
-    toggleSelectedAll(<boolean, desired selection state of all instances from resultInstances array>), updateFormFilter({
+    toggleSelectedAll(<boolean, new selection state of all instances from resultInstances array>),

+    /*
+     * Usually called with form field's onChange event.
+Result Listing is not automatically changed.
+     */
+    updateFormFilter({
       name: <string, field name>,
       value: <serializable, filter value for the field>